totallyquiche/better-banners/readme.txt

 == Changelog ==

+= 1.0.2 =

+* Fixes JavaScript bug which was impacting performance on certain admin pages

 = 1.0.1 =

 * Fixes a bug in which custom CSS in the options page would display escape characters